Growing in the Faith as a “Cradle Catholic”

 time I realized that my love for theology and ministry was more than just a hobby

-What was the experience at the Neuhoff School of Ministry like for you?
+What was the experience at the Neuhoff Institute for Ministry & Evangelization like

 JG: I finally felt like I was at home.
 I was always good at math and science but after